OpenAPITools/openapi-generator/README.md

 ```sh
 nix develop
 ```
-It will enter a shell with Java 8 and Maven installed.
+It will enter a shell with Java 11 installed.

 Direnv supports automatically loading of the nix developer shell, so if you're using direnv too, type:
 ```sh